 If you are looking for online prints for your home for a while, then no doubt you have seen words such as giclee prints and digital prints.
 For most people, these terms are quite incomprehensible and even annoying.
 This post is part of my Free Guide “How to buy wall art and not go broke”, which you can get for free, and will show you the main differences giclee prints and digital prints.
 Believe me, it is not as difficult as it seems at first glance.
 So…

 Giclee print is a high-quality digital print artwork, made on an inkjet printer.
 But not every digital print can be called giclee.
 Currently, you can find different definitions of giclee prints.
 In this post, I will discuss the 3 main the differences between giclee prints and other digital prints.
 So, let’s begin.

 - They use a special light-fast pigmented inks (not water soluble), which retain the brightness during 75-100 years, depending on manufacturer application.
 For example, Epson claim that their archival inks K3 retain the brightness for 100 years for color images and 200 years for black and white.
-Digital prints are usually created using water-soluble ink, which are much cheaper and quickly turn pale with time.
+Digital prints are usually created using water-soluble ink, which is much cheaper and quickly turns pale with time.

 If you know these 3 main differences giclee prints and digital prints, you can feel more confident when choosing art for your home and ask the right questions to the artist, if you have doubts.

 If you are tired of reading hundreds of blog posts about how to select art for your home, you can download my free Guide for beginners “How to buy wall art and not go broke”, where you will find everything you need to know to get started.
 Without much fuss and irritation.
 Suitable for those who value their time.
 Get Free Guide “How to buy wall art and not go broke”.